 Veeam Changed Block Tracking Driver

 You can set up Veeam Agent for Microsoft Windows to use the Veeam CBT driver instead of the default CBT mechanism.
-The Veeam CBT driver is a class filter driver for volume devices that helps Veeam Agent for Microsoft Windows keep track of changed data blocks in a more efficient way.
-The driver is intended for servers running applications with large database files.
+The Veeam CBT driver is a class filter driver for volume devices that helps Veeam Agent keep track of changed data blocks in a more efficient way.
+The driver is intended for computers running applications with large database files.
+The Veeam CBT driver is supported for volume-level and file-level backups.

 To use the Veeam CBT driver, the Veeam Agent computer must meet the following requirements:

-- Run the Server edition of Veeam Agent for Microsoft Windows
+- Run the Workstation or Server edition of Veeam Agent for Microsoft Windows.

 The update adds the SHA-2 code signing support that is required for verification of the Veeam CBT driver signature.
 Without this update installed, the OS running on a protected computer will fail to boot after you install the Veeam CBT driver.
 To learn more, see this Microsoft KB article.